vijiths2003/VSD_RISC-V_Vijith-S/README.md

 ![Alt text](images/ofast_riscv.png)

 <details>
-<summary><b>Task 1:</b> Install the RISC-V toolchain using the VDI.
-Write a simple C program to calculate the sum of numbers from 1 to n, compile it using the GCC compiler, and check the output.
-Then, compile the same code using the RISC-V GCC compiler to analyze its generated instructions.</summary>
+<summary><b>Task 2:</b> Write a C code to find the lcm of 2 numbers.
+Compile it using the RISC compiler and simulate it using the spike simulation.
+Observe the -o1 and -ofast response and debug the assembly level code using spike</summary>

 <be>